 Cortland C. Putbrese manages the Richmond, Virginia office of DunlapWeaver, a mid-Atlantic law firm with offices spanning several states.
 Prior to joining DunlapWeaver, he practiced with a major international law firm.

 Mr. Putbrese has extensive experience representing and advising Fortune 500 companies in multimillion-dollar lawsuits in state and federal courts across the country.
-Mr. Putbrese also counsels start-up companies and assists them with their business planning and legal needs.
+He is highly skilled in all aspects of the pretrial and trial stages of litigation.
+Mr. Putbrese has also represented various foreign corporations, including companies in Japan, Germany, and Hong Kong, and worked with counsel around the globe.
+In addition, he routinely counsels start-up companies and assists them with their business planning and legal needs.

 Mr. Putbrese received his Juris Doctor from the Washington and Lee University School of Law, where he served as an editor for the Washington and Lee Race and Ethnic Ancestry Law Journal.
 He also graduated with high distinction from the University of Virginia, where he received his undergraduate degree.
 Mr. Putbrese is admitted to practice in both Virginia and West Virginia.